faumben/faumben/README.md

-## Personal Projects
+## 🛠️ Personal Projects
 -  [Continuous GOL](https://github.com/bfaum/continuous_GOL) —
-## 🛠 Notable Contributions
+## 🤖 Hackathons
-- [BlackBox Studio](https://github.com/Dandandooo/BlackBox-Studio/) — Built for HackIllinois 2025 for best DevTool and won!
+- ⬛[BlackBox Studio](https://github.com/Dandandooo/BlackBox-Studio/) — Built for HackIllinois 2025 for best DevTool and won!
 Check out the devpost: [Devpost](https://devpost.com/software/blackbox-studio).
 BlackBox is a scratch-like app that allows for creating Blocks that can be linked together with type checking and continuous updating.
 Contributed to the UI, enforcing valid connections between Blocks, and adding new Blocks.
+- 👑[MechMania30](https://github.com/RoshanAH/mm30-solution) — Built for MechMania30 and won!
+Involved writing and testing many different bots and strategies to hone flight algorithms to outmaneuver opponents.
 <!--
 **faumben/faumben** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.